 Assisted with architectural design, Revit modeling, renderings, client presentations, and construction documents for a new $100M student center at the University of California, Berkeley.

-Dattner Architects, New York, NY, US, Project Designer
+Dattner Architects, New York, NY, US, Project Coordinator

 Oversaw the development and production of several transit-related feasibility studies for the Port Authority of New York and New Jersey.